kedro-org/kedro-plugins/kedro-airflow/README.md

 #### What if my DAG file is in a different directory to my project folder?

-By default the generated DAG file is configured to live in the same directory as your project as per this [template](https://github.com/kedro-org/kedro-plugins/blob/main/kedro-airflow/kedro_airflow/airflow_dag_template.j2#L44).
+By default, the generated DAG file is configured to live in the same directory as your project as per this [template](https://github.com/kedro-org/kedro-plugins/blob/main/kedro-airflow/kedro_airflow/airflow_dag_template.j2#L44).
 If your DAG file is located in a different directory to your project, you will need to tweak this  manually after running the `kedro airflow create` command.

 #### What if I want to use a different Jinja2 template?